 My name is Divya Prakash, and I am a 15-year-old high school sophomore from Fremont, California.
 I’ve been involved with the African Library Project for the past 3 years.
 My team and I have coordinated the shipment of nearly 6,000 books to four diﬀerent African nations!

 Being involved with ALP has been the most rewarding experience of my life.
-I live in a world of books-- from Anna Karenina to the history of punk rock.
-But I always knew that the gifts of education, language, and literature--gifts I took for granted-- were scarce in many African nations.
-So, in winter of 2013, a group of like-minded friends and I sought to ﬁnd an organization that could help us take a small part in sharing our love for reading with others.
+I live in a world of books– from Anna Karenina to the history of punk rock.
+But I always knew that the gifts of education, language, and literature–gifts I took for granted– were scarce in many African nations.
+So, in the winter of 2013, a group of like-minded friends and I sought to ﬁnd an organization that could help us take a small part in sharing our love for reading with others.
 ALP was our immediate choice.
 We were struck by the passion behind the project.
 The love that the organization showed for children, its intense passion for the cause of literacy, and its deep understanding of the African partners and African students’ lives, inspired us.
 So, in early 2014, we embarked on our ﬁrst book drive, for the Nkrankwanta Presbyterian School in Ghana

-But what was even more refreshing than learning about our own capabilities to create change was learning about the lives of the African students, seemingly an entire world away, who were unpacking and reading the very same books that we lovingly sent them.
+But what was even more refreshing than learning about our own capabilities to create change was learning about the lives of the African students, seemingly an entire world away, who was unpacking and reading the very same books that we lovingly sent them.
 Through ALP, I became more familiar with the geography of Africa, and how this played into the availability of resources.
 I learned about the low literacy levels and the immense need for books in their schools.
-At ﬁrst, I couldn’t believe that even attending school was often problematic for African students--what is a 10-minute bus ride for me is often miles of walking for them.
+At ﬁrst, I couldn’t believe that even attending school was often problematic for African students–what is a 10-minute bus ride for me is often miles of walking for them.

 Start Your Own Book Drive